-The Most Popular Gemstones for Engagement Rings
+- Moonstone as Gemstones for Engagement Rings

 A Brief History of Engagement Rings

 Moving forward to the 1950s, we see the birth of the diamond engagement ring.
-Famed jewellers, De Beers launched an advertising campaign for their diamond rings with the slogan ‘a diamond is forever’.
+Famed jewelers, De Beers launched an advertising campaign for their diamond rings with the slogan ‘a diamond is forever’.
 Arguably one of the best advertising campaigns in history, if not at least one of the most profitable, diamonds from that point on became the norm for engagements in much of the world.
 De Beers’ influence has been so far-reaching, young couples born even as late as 2000 are expected to turn to diamonds when popping the big question.
 But it doesn’t have to be that way.
 What are the most popular alternative gemstones for engagement rings today?

 Emerald Engagement Rings

-Current market research suggests that emeralds are the most popular choice for coloured gemstones.
+Current market research suggests that emeralds are the most popular choice for colored gemstones.
 One of the reasons that diamonds are so popular – other than their innate beauty – is the hardness of the stone itself.
 Since most engagement rings are expected to be worn every day, the gemstone has to be tough enough to take some wear and tear.
 Diamonds are strong enough to handle a lot, while emeralds are a touch softer.
 With a 7.5 score on the Moh’s scale (a general measure of the strength of a gemstone), emeralds are still quite strong.
 They are fairly resistant to scratches and chipping, but perhaps shouldn’t be worn on days where they are more likely to face damage, such as during physically demanding tasks.

 Ruby Engagement Rings

 Next on the list of popular gemstones for engagement rings is ruby.
-Directly opposite one another on the colour wheel, red and green couldn’t be more different.
+Directly opposite one another on the color wheel, red and green couldn’t be more different.
 In gemstones, however, rubies and emeralds can both represent the unification of two people.
 Where emeralds represent spring and new life, rubies are indicators of deep passion and undying love.
 Red has always been associated with strong and powerful feelings, and rubies are beautiful engagement ring gemstones for this reason.
 They sit quite high on the Moh’s scale at 9.5, making them more suitable to frequent wear than emeralds.
-Again, however, it’s advised that they don’t be worn every day, just to ensure the safety and security of the stone.
+Again, however, it’s advised that they don’t be worn every day.
+Just to ensure the safety and security of the stone.

 Other Gemstone Options

-Moissanite – More popular in America than the U.K, moissanite is quickly becoming a popular stand-in for diamonds.
+More popular in America than the U.K, moissanite is quickly becoming a popular stand-in for diamonds.
 Standing strong at a 9.5 on the Moh’s scale, moissanite is a good option for engagement rings.
 Visually, they are very similar in appearance to diamonds, except a fraction of the cost of most diamonds in a similar size.
-Furthermore, moissanite can claim less exploitative mining practises in its production than many diamonds.
+Furthermore, moissanite can claim less exploitative mining practices in its production than many diamonds.

-Moonstone – A big contender in recent trends, moonstone engagement rings are potentially on the rise.
+A big contender in recent trends, moonstone engagement rings are potentially on the rise.
 Moonstone is an amazing gemstone, almost luminescent and ethereal in their beauty.
-Romans believed moonstone was made from rays from the moon itself turning solid, and in turn it was associated with Luna and Selene, Roman and Greek Goddesses of the moon respectively.
+Romans believed moonstone was made from rays from the moon itself turning solid, and in turn it was associated with Luna and Selene, Roman and Greek Goddesses of the Moon, respectively.
 Moonstone is only a 6.0 on the Mohs scale, however, and so should be worn with care and sparingly.